 /var/log/clamav

-for any issues or potential threats. - Check the ClamAV mailing lists and forums for any updates, news, or known issues.
+for any issues or potential threats. - Check the ClamAV mailing lists and forums for updates, news, or known issues.

 - Periodically review and update your ClamAV settings to match your system’s needs and requirements.

-Installing ClamTk GUI
+Install ClamTk GUI (ClamAV GUI)

 ClamTk is a popular graphical user interface for ClamAV, providing an alternative for users who prefer a GUI over the command line.
 To install ClamTk, run the following command: